ArcXeon/Meesho-Data-Challenge/README.md

    Open the `inference_category.ipynb` notebook and set the following paths:
    - `test.csv`: Path to your test CSV file.
    - `test_images/`: Path to the directory containing the test images.
+   -  After this , inference code will do prediction of attributes labels of that category, similary we can do for every category

    Also, load the best model paths (saved during the training step).
 These models were selected based on the best harmonic F1 scores.